 NO HISTORY OF MY ORDER PLACED ON THE 5th JUNE EXISTED AS FAR AS THE BT PERSON WAS CONCERNED.
 They were able to show more than 10 calls to BT over the period from 1 June to 25th June but seemed to think it was nothing unusual that my order was only placed on the 24th June in spite of many documented phone calls.
 Somehow, that original order number had also been cancelled on the 24th June and a new order number was placed on the 25th June with a delivery date of 29th June.

 Once again I requested that they lay a complaint against OpenReach but this person pointed me to the OpenReach web ite again and in spite of informing the person what the OpenReach website stated, I was told that they cannot lay complaints against OpenReach on my behalf.
 All attempts to have the person give me a reasonable answer as to why things went wrong failed.
 All I was repeatedly told is that it failed and they do not know why and my asking why it failed was not helping.
 I was told that they were “sorry” about my problems and that the line would be provided on the 29th June and that this information was confirmed by OpenReach yet nobody could give me a reason why the same promises about line delivery had failed.
 There seems to be:

 No accountability for problems within the context of BT Retail and BT OpenReach (attitude seems to be that problems happen but do not bother to work out why… its not important) no person in BT able to give a proper answer that makes sense (simply accept broken promise after broken promise with the answer that “there was a problem” and no other information and without complaining)no path place a complaint against BT OpenReach.

-Please comment below if you have experience similar problems with BT Openreach.
+Please comment below if you have experience similar complaint with BT Openreach.